ibm-cloud-docs/image-templates/access-image-templates-screen.md

 Access the **Image Templates** page by selecting **Devices > Manage > Images**.

 On the *Image Templates* page, you see all of the private images that are associated with the account.
 Any interactions with private images happen here.
-From this page, you can drag columns to customize the view.
+You can drag columns to customize the view.
 You can also access public images by clicking the **Private Images** drop-down selector and choosing **Public Images** instead.

 From the Image Templates page, you can order a virtual server from a standard image, delete private images, and import or export images.